levanhieu-git/levanhieu.github.io/content/post/adblocker_dev_summit_talk_2020/index.md

 ---
-title: 'My work, CV-Inspector: Towards Automating Detection of Adblock Circumvention, has been accepted to NDSS 2021!'
+title: 'I gave a short talk on "Revisiting Adblock Anti-Circumvention at the Adblocker Dev Summit 2020'
-subtitle: 'Thank you to Athina Markopoulou and our collaborator Zubair Shafiq.
-Special thanks to eyeo for their insights into circumvention.'
+subtitle: 'Thank you to eyeo for hosting the event!'
-summary: Thank you to Athina Markopoulou and our collaborator Zubair Shafiq.
-Special thanks to eyeo for their insights into circumvention.
+summary: Thank you to eyeo for hosting the event!
 authors:
 - Hieu Le
 tags:
 - Publication
 categories:
 - Publication
-date: "2020-12-04T00:00:00Z"
+date: "2020-10-21T00:00:00Z"
-lastmod: "2020-12-04T00:00:00Z"
+lastmod: "2020-10-21T00:00:00Z"
 featured: false
 draft: false